 Yes, we offer data export.
 We are an open platform and comply with the EU General Data Protection Regulation (GDPR).
 You can manage and extract all of your personal data as a JSON file.
 You find the export functionality in the section My Account.

 Currently, we do not offer the possibility to correct your data directly in the PDS.
 What you can do, however, is to delete incorrect data records from your PDS.
 To correct data at the source, you have to work with the data holder where the data originally came form.
 As soon as you have made changes there, these will be transferred to the PDS with the next update.

 We only use session cookies to manage the encrypted communication between browser/app and the server.
 Those cookies are automatically deleted when you close your browser.
 We do not leave any data trails behind.
 This is the reason why you do not see a cookie disclaimer on our site.
 We also do tracking in Matomo.
 We believe that this is the maximum we can do to protect your privacy while you use our service.
 You will never find any 3rd party cookies on our site that are used to profile users and then to sell that data to advertisers.

 For the PDS we use SQLCipher.
 SQLCipher is an open source extension to SQLite that provides transparent 256-bit AES encryption of database files.
 In the mobile space, SQLCipher has enjoyed widespread use in Apple’s iOS, as well as Android for quite sometime.
 For the communication with our servers we use only HTTPS end-to-end encryption.

-To connect your Gmail account to BitsaboutMe, you need to activate the IMAP protocol in your Gmail account settings.
+To connect your GMX account to BitsaboutMe, you need to activate the IMAP protocol in your GMX account settings.
 You can find detailed instructions here.